Region II

 Night hunting, trapping, dog training and fishing prohibited in the waterfowl impoundment from Oct.
 15–May 31.

-Same as statewide seasons, except archery equipment only for deer and otherwise as noted.
+Same as statewide seasons, except archery equipment only for deer, except muzzleloader and shotgun may be used during the Young Sportsman hunts.
 During the late duck season, waterfowl and small game hunting is open only on Wednesdays, Thursdays, Saturdays, Sundays and the first and last day of each segment of the late duck season occurring in Nov.–Feb.

 Headwaters